Tove-A/weather-forecast-charts/README.md

 <p  align="center">

-This is a program that generates temperature and humidity forcast charts for any city.
+This is a program that generates temperature and humidity forecast charts for any city.
 Using <a  href="https://openweathermap.org/api">Open Weather Map API</a>

 <details  open="open">